tanyani/PUI2018_tn1050/HW5_tn1050/README.md

 *(Tables generated from https://www.tablesgenerator.com/markdown_tables#)*

 <br>
-# Major Plots from Correlation article
+## Major Plots from Correlation article
 ![alt text](plots/correlation-plot.png)
-# Major Plots from ANOVA article
+## Major Plots from ANOVA article
 ![alt text](plots/anova-plot.jpeg)
-# Major Plots from Logistic Regression article
+## Major Plots from Logistic Regression article
 ![alt text](plots/logisticregression-plot.png)

+# Assignment 3 - Angel (cl4855) helped me with the statistical side of things in this part of the homework.

+# Assignment 4 - Angel (cl4855) helped me with the statistical side of things in this part of the homework.